 Answer – There are three, STK, NS, SP

 Stocked (STK), Non-Stocked (NS), Special Order (SP).
-There is an Organizations application setting in PO Options dialog where you can enable Special Order items.
+There is an A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More application setting in PO Options dialog where you can enable Special Order items.

 Q2 – In which Inventory module applications can you define a Stock Category for an item?

 There is also a Stock Category field in the Inventory object, but this is hidden in the Inventory and Stocked Tools applications.

 Q3 – Where in Maximo would you define the Default Stock Category for new items?

 Q4 – What action would stop you from being able to change the stock category for an item?